RedPitaya/redpitaya-knowledgebase/learn_fpga/4_lessons/PingPong.rst

     :alt: Logo
     :align: center

-After setting the 125 MHz clock we have to devide it to 50 MHz that is used in our case.
-For this we use the Clocking Wizard.
+After setting the 125 MHz clock we have to divide it to get 50 MHz that we use.
+For this we need the Clocking Wizard.

 .. figure:: img/VgaDraw3.png
     :alt: Logo